2 posts on Collaboration

 The MVP as a range

 While not quite what Henrik intended, I love this metaphor so much, I have been using it to describe shipping goals when writing product specs.
-I find they are understandable to anyone who has seen Henrik’s illustration, and fit nicely into a fixed time, variable scope development process, such as the Shape Up methodology that we use at Font Awesome.
+I find they can be immediately understood by anyone who has seen Henrik’s illustration, and fit nicely into a fixed time, variable scope development process, such as Shape Up.

-6. 🏎️ The race car (aka the North Star UI): This is the ideal product we would ship if we were not bound by ephemeral constraints like time, resources, performance considerations, or backwards compatibility.
+6. 🏎️ The race car (aka the North Star UI): The ideal experience — unconstrained by time, resources, or compatibility.
+Not meant to ship, but to guide everything else.

 The meat is the first three stages, since they directly affect what is being worked on.
 The more we go down the list, the less fleshed out specs are, since we know they will change once we have input to customers.